HildoBijl/stepwise/README.md

 Before starting a large change, consider contacting <info@step-wise.com> to coordinate it with the project direction.
 For code changes, create a branch, add or update relevant tests, run the appropriate build and test commands, and open a pull request.

 Production deployment and server administration are documented separately in the [operations guide](ops/README.md).

+The manual npm release procedure is documented in [PUBLISHING.md](PUBLISHING.md).